Growing Up REALLY Drug Free --- A True Story

 UNDERSTAND everything to BE understanding.
 It was truly refreshing.

-after becoming the 24-hour-7-day-a-week caregiver for my
+especially after becoming the 24-hour-7-day-a-week caregiver for my

 last-surviving elderly invalid parent who had put these same totally